11 Home Remedies for Sunburn Relief (Natural Treatments)

 #3 – Sunburn Relief with Aloe Vera

 The only down side of using aloe is that it forms a stiff, somewhat tacky coating on your skin.
-I prefer to use it for small areas that don’t need to flex (a sunburned face or on the tip of your nose, for instance).
+I prefer to use it for small areas that don’t need to flex, like your face or the tip of your nose.

 bottle of aloe vera for sunburn relief with aloe vera plant in background